5 Things You Don’t Want to Hear from Your Sage Hosting Provider

 If you enjoy investing money in IT resources (whether internal staff or an outsourced IT company) to keep your server up-to-date, dealing with all your own server licensing issues, and having one more party involved in the mix, then this environment may be for you.
 But most companies who want to have their Sage system hosted in the cloud are doing so so that they won’t have to deal with headaches associated with maintaining their own server.

-Private cloud is the ideal scenario for Sage hosting.
+A private cloud is an ideal scenario for Sage hosting.
 With a private cloud environment, you receive a dedicated server.
 You will not be sharing server space with other hosting users.
 This is a far more secure scenario.

 Also, often public cloud environments do not allow for privately “owned” data.